-The proposed regulation is not straightforward; rather it remains lengthy and rather involved for all firms.
-Whilst some firms will benefit from the new regime and others will be worse off, all firms will be impacted to a greater or lesser degree.
+The proposed regulation is not straightforward; it remains lengthy and rather involved for all firms.
+Whilst some will benefit from the new regime and others will be worse off, all firms will be impacted to a greater or lesser degree.

 - What is changing (and why)

 - Who is affected

 - What you should do to prepare in the meantime.

 It is only by being prepared for the new regime that investment firms can ensure they are well placed to minimise the impacts of the changes and effectively manage the transition to the new rules.